k-box/k-box-ci-pipeline-php/readme.md

 # use it to host your development environment
 docker run -t --rm -v $(pwd):/var/www/html -p 8000:8000 klinktech/k-box-ci-pipeline-php:7.2 bash
 # then execute the K-Box developer installation and run php artisan serve
-# to keep this example short required additional services (e.g. MariaDB/MySQL) are not linked
+# to keep this example short additional services, like MariaDB/MySQL, are not linked
 ```

 _on Gitlab CI_